What is Search Engine Marketing: A Complete Guide for Beginners

 2. This increased visibility translates into more traffic and, consequently, more revenue.

-3. With targeted advertising, businesses can reach exactly the audience that matches their ideal customer profiles, ensuring more effective and efficient marketing campaigns.
+3. With targeted advertising, businesses can reach precisely the audience that matches their ideal customer profiles, ensuring more effective and efficient marketing campaigns.

 SEO vs. SEM: Key Differences